milestyle/DominionSort/README.md

 # DominionSort
-Code challenge.
-Sort dominion cards.
+Created as a coding challenge for a job interview.
+Sorts dominion cards.

 To run just download the files, right click on DominionSort.html and click Open.